-Discussion: The proposed resolutions for CIDs 236 and 292 violate FCC regulatory requirements for the 6 GHz UNII-5 band in 47 CFR Part 15, subpart E, section 15.407, clause (d)(6) that require to employ a contention based protocol for radio equipment operation with less than 2.5% duty cycle.
+Discussion: The proposed resolutions for CIDs 236 and 292 are inconsistent with FCC regulatory requirements for the 6 GHz UNII-5 band in 47 CFR Part 15, subpart E, section 15.407, clause (d)(6) that require to employ a contention based protocol for radio equipment operation with less than 2.5% duty cycle.
 Regarding CID 271, the proposed change would specifically deprioritize 15.4ab operation in an ISM band in China.
 The proposed change would further restrict 802.15.4ab operation with 14 dBm eirp to 2.5% duty cycle while China's MIIT regulation No 129 allows WLAN operation in the UNII-3 band with up to 33 dBm output power and 10% duty cycle for short control signaling (SCS) without LBT.
 Noting that WLAN is permitted to operate in China also in the UNII-1, UNII-2a, and UNII-3 bands, but UNII-3 is an ISM band and the only possible band for 802.15.4ab operation in China.
 The proposed change would add additional restrictions for 802.15.4ab devices in the only accessible band in China.

 Proposed resolution: Rejected.